The Trap (Captain Scarlet and the Mysterons): Plot

+Regular voice cast

 Production

 Script editor Tony Barwick asked Alan Pattillo to write for Captain Scarlet because Pattillo had been a regular writer on Thunderbirds.
 However, commitments to other projects meant that Pattillo was able to submit only one script for the new series.
 The castle setting was influenced by Gerry Anderson, who according to Pattillo "always liked to have a Scottish subject in his series."
 Pattillo's script called for technically-complex puppet scenes in which all ten marionettes playing conference delegates appear in the same shot.
 Due to the large number of guest characters the wardrobe department was required to make several new military uniforms.

 Two filming models of the XQR were made, to different scales.
 The puppet-scale cockpit set was adapted from the interior of Thunderbird 4.
 As the lightning bolt effect could not be created in-studio, it was instead added during post-production via optical printing.
 The illusion of distant lightning bursts was created by flashing an arc welder, while the flames and smoke issuing from the crippled XQR were produced by Jetex fuel pellets attached to the side of the model that was facing away from the camera.
 For the crash scene, petrol gel explosives were detonated in the foreground to simulate the plane's destruction; the model was retained so that it could be re-used in later episodes.
 A shot of the reconstructed XQR making its final approach to Cloudbase was filmed but ultimately cut.

 Glen Garry Castle was adapted from a scale model that had previously been used as McGregor Castle in the Stingray episode "Loch Ness Monster" and Glen Carrick Castle in the Thunderbirds episode "30 Minutes After Noon".
 It was expanded for its appearance in "The Trap".
 The conference hall seats had appeared in the earlier Stingray and Thunderbirds episodes.
 The puppet playing Morton was modelled on actor Robert Mitchum.

 The Magnacopter, which does not appear in any other episodes, was designed by Mike Trim, assistant to effects director Derek Meddings.
 The interiors were built by Century 21's art department, who according to Trim were rarely able to replicate the curves of his scale model designs as they made their sets largely out of "flat sheet" materials of limited malleability.
 Rather than build a brand-new set for the Magnacopter's cockpit, the art department chose to save time and money by adapting an existing set that had previously appeared in Thunderbirds.
 Trim was forced to alter his design, which originally had a more aerodynamic look, to match the lines of this set.